Udi people: Udi villages

 Until 1991, the main Udi villages were Vartashen (now Oğuz) and Nij in Azerbaijan, as well as the village of Zinobiani in Georgia.
 Today the only places of concentrated Udi settlement are Nij and Zinobiani, which was founded by Udi refugees from Vartashen in the 1920s.
 In the recent past, Udi people also lived in Mirzabeily, Soltan Nuha, Jourlu, Mihlikuvah, Vardanli (now Karimli), Bajan, Kirzan, and Yenikend.
 In contemporary times they have mostly assimilated with the people of Azerbaijan.

 Vartashen was mainly a Udi village, where the Vartashen dialect of the Udi language was spoken by about 3000 people in the 1980s.
-The Udis of Vartashen belonged to the Armenian Apostolic Church and had Armenian surnames.
-During the Nagorno-Karabakh conflict, the Udis as well as the Armenians were expelled to Armenia.
+The Udi of Vartashen belonged to the Armenian Apostolic Church and had Armenian surnames.
+During the Nagorno-Karabakh conflict, the Udi as well as the Armenians were expelled to Armenia.
 Some 50 Udi people remained among some 7000 ethnic Azeris in the town, which was renamed to Oghuz.

 Small groups reside in Russia in the Rostov region (Shahty, Taganrog, Rostov-na-Donu, Azov, Aleksandrovka); in the Krasnodar territory (Krasnodar, areas of Dinskoy, Leningrad, Kushchevsky); in the Stavropol Territory (Minvody, Pyatigorsk); in the Volgograd region (Volgograd, Dubovy Ovrag); and also in Sverdlovsk, Ivanovo, Kaluga areas, Moscow, Saint Petersburg, Astrakhan; in Georgia in the outskirts of Tbilisi, Poti, Rustavi, in Armenia mainly in the Lori Province, and Aktau in Kazakhstan.
 Some also live in Ukraine's Kharkiv oblast.